 Slovakia is such a small country that only very few people actually knew where it is after asking me where I’m from.
 Trying to help them place my home country on a map doesn’t help when I try to explain that Slovakia is located in Central Europe.
 There are so many definitions of Central and Eastern Europe, that it really depends on the source you are using whether you find Slovakia in Central or Eastern Europe.

 And yet this is not the only common misunderstanding from foreigners.
-They also confuse it with Slovenia, which is in Southern Europe.
+They also confuse it with Slovenia.
 Even George W. Bush and many other politicians have mistakenly talked about Slovakia and Slovenia.
 It resulted in regular monthly meetings of staff from Slovak and Slovenian embassies to exchange wrongly-addressed mail.

 #2: Has great national parks with diverse nature